-After these concepts are taught, the instructor begins the second iteration.
-During this iteration, the customer directly engages with the team.
-The customer does not direct the team, but is an active participant in the process.
-The customer stays co-located by keeping near the team throughout the iteration.
+After these concepts are taught, the students estimate the cards for the next iteration and make their commitments to the customer.
+The instructor begins the second iteration.
+During this iteration, the customer directly engages with the team, though the customer does not direct the team.
+Instead the customer is simply an active participant in the process and stays co-located with the team by staying with the team throughout the iteration.

 At the end of the ten minute construction period, the customers and teams conduct acceptance testing for each story.
-During the retrospective, the groups discuss the difference in the number of stories accepted compared to the previous iteration.
-Ideally, the groups gained, for each story, early approval from the customer and thus enjoy a 100% acceptance of their implemented stories.
+During this retrospective, the groups discuss the difference in the number of stories accepted compared to the previous iteration.
+Ideally, the groups gained for each story early approval from the customer and thus enjoy 100% acceptance rate of their implemented stories.